cyberbotics/webots-cloud-simulation-examples/3_robot_window/README.md

    - The JavaScript and C files deal with the interactions between the page and the robot, using the WWI API to exchange string messages.

-You can see the simulation on webots.cloud [here](https://webots.cloud/run?version=R2022b&url=https://github.com/cyberbotics/webots-cloud-simulation-demos/blob/main/3_robot_window/worlds/thymio_obstacle_avoidance.wbt)
+You can see this simulation on webots.cloud [here](https://webots.cloud/run?version=R2022b&url=https://github.com/cyberbotics/webots-cloud-simulation-demos/blob/main/3_robot_window/worlds/thymio_obstacle_avoidance.wbt)